ipeleteiro/Gridlock/README.md

-# Gridlock
+# CS141 Coursework 2 2025: Gridlock
-Small game played between two players
+## A Strategy Game for Two Players